 Upon reaching Port Campbell, you have entered a perfectly quaint seaside town.
 Port Campbell is a colourful and lively seaside village Explore the restaurants and cafes with views of the beach, bakeries selling homemade goodies and vibrant shops and galleries.
 Sheltered by cliffs and Norfolk pines, Port Campbell has the atmosphere of a haven on the edge of wild nature.

-Stop by Otway Fly Treetop Adventures to make the most of your Great Ocean Road Self Drive.
+Stop by Otway Fly Treetop Walk to make the most of your Great Ocean Road adventure.

-The walk is a total of 1.2miles (1.9 km) round trip and takes approximately 45 minutes to 1 hour to complete.
-Is a gradual 546 yards (500m) walk downhill from the Visitor Centre; The Treetop Walk is 656 yards (600m) long and 33 yards (30m) off the forest floor; At the pinnacle of the walkway, the spiral tower, you will be 52 yards (47m) above the forest floor; Then a 656 yards (600m) walk back up to the Visitor Centre; Features a Prehistoric Path for the kids; Shuttle service is available that operates every half hour on the half hour that can bring you back to the Visitor Centre.
-Last entry to tree top walk is 3:00pm
+The Walk: The walk is a total of 1.2 miles round trip and takes approximately 45 minutes to 1 hour to complete.
+It’s a gradual 546 yards (500m) walk downhill from the Visitor Centre.
+The Treetop Walk is 656 yards (600m) long and 33 yards (30m) off the forest floor.
+At the pinnacle of the walkway, the spiral tower, you will be 52 yards (47m) above the forest floor.
+Then it’s a 656 yards (600m) walk back up to the Visitor Centre.
+The walk also features a Prehistoric Path for the kids.

-The Otway Fly Zip Line Tour is the only Zip Line Tour for Victoria, Australia.
-Your self drive along the Great Ocean Road will not be complete without this tour.
+The Otway Fly Zip Line Tour is the only Zip Line Tour for Victoria, Australia!

 The Otway Fly Zip Line Tour is a unique eco-wilderness adventure that takes place in the magnificent Otways rainforest.
 The first of its kind in Victoria, the Zip Line tour involves traversing from one platform to another connected by tree platforms called ‘cloud stations’, and attached to a steel cable suspended up to 32 yards (30m) above the forest floor.

-Enjoy the Great Ocean Road and take a day to learn to surf the waves!
+Enjoy the Great Ocean Road and take a day to learn to surf the waves in Anglesea Beach!

 There’s only one way to get started and that’s to get in the water!
-However a few helpful tips, the right equipment and heaps of encouragement from your highly qualified and experienced instructor will go a long way to getting you hooked forever.
+With a few helpful tips, the right equipment and heaps of encouragement from your highly qualified and experienced instructor, you’ll become a natural and be hooked forever.

-Take time on your Australia self-drive to experience Victoria’s Great Ocean Road and its picturesque coastlines from a helicopter!
+Take time on your Australia self-drive or day tour to experience Victoria’s Great Ocean Road from a helicopter!

-3. Flying beyond the London Bridge you will continue on to the Bay of Islands.
-These smaller versions of the 12 Apostles seem to float in the ocean.
+1. Flying beyond the London Bridge you will continue on to the Bay of Islands.
+These smaller versions of the Twelve Apostles seem to float in the ocean.
 (25 min)